 E-Patients like us live in a land of trial and error.
 The territory we navigate is full of potholes, mud slides, U-turns and detours.
 There is no GPS.
 We have often been abandoned by the mainstream medical community.
 When mainstream treatments fail we have no choice but to undertake our own research and treatments.
 We are forced to rely on our instincts as if we had been dropped onto a desert island and left to survive.
 Occasionally we meet others along the journey and may glean ideas, inspiration and comfort.
 But ultimately it’s a solo journey across uncharted terrain.

-We are a small marginalised community and I am proud that there is now one not-for-profit resource for those who are considering trying FMT and don’t know where to start.
+We are a small marginalised community and I am proud that there is now a patient resource for those who are considering trying FMT and don’t know where to start.
 Having a cyber-presence dedicated to FMT is a small step on the road to legitimacy.
 It makes our needs visible and gives us a louder voice than the fleeting exchanges in the threads of discussion groups allow.
 Together we are stronger than alone.

 The aim of this website is to become unnecessary, to become redundant.
 One day there will a universal medical protocol for diagnosis and treatment of intestinal dysbiosis via safe, accessible FMT.
 One day the link between a dysfunctional microbiome and a surprising range of physical and even mental illnesses will be more than anecdotal.
 One day it will be mandatory for antibiotics to be accompanied by prophylactic measures to protect the long-suffering human microbiome, and each patient’s flora will be monitored to ensure it recovers.
 On that day PoP will become a quaint relic of socio-medical history.
 But until the mainstream medical community start taking these issues seriously, it is left to us to ensure that e-Patients can make an informed choice about FMT.

 If you’d like more information on FMT or are having trouble making the decision, see Is FMT for You?, the FAQs, the list of Clinics and the Success Stories of others.
 If you’d like to chat to others on the FMT journey, come join us.
-If you’d like to help others by sharing your success story or are interested in writing on any topic that will further public awareness of The Power of Poop, email me.
+If you’d like to help others by sharing your success story or are interested in writing on any topic that will further public awareness of The Power of Poop, .
 If you’re a prospective donor thinking about helping someone out, read A Donor’s Story.
 If you’d like to join Team PoP in one of the many roles I have designated to make this site the biggest voice I can for people with damaged microbiomes, read the strategic plan and see if it calls to you.

 Whatever you do, I urge you to reflect on your attitude toward fecal matter and open your mind.
 Interest in FMT is reaching critical mass and the mainstream medical community is going to have to sit up and listen.
 The Power of Poop is an idea whose time has come.